-1 bulkheads.
-Generally, the harder the construction measure, the greater the impact on

-2 shoreline processes, including sediment transport, geomorphology, and biological functions.

-3 Substantial Development - A development of which the total cost or fair market value exceeds

-4 \$7,047\$6,416.00, or as otherwise amended, or any development, which materially interferes

-5 with the normal public use of the water or Shorelines of the State.
-The dollar threshold

-- 6 established in this definition must be adjusted for inflation by the Office of Financial - 7 Management every five years, beginning July 1, 2007, based upon changes in the consumer - 8 price index during that time period.
-Consumer price index means, for a calendar year, that - 9 year's annual average consumer price index, Seattle, Washington area, for urban wage earners - 10 and clerical workers, all items, compiled by the Bureau of Labor and Statistics, United States - 11 Department of Labor.
-The Office of Financial Management must calculate the new dollar - 12 threshold and transmit it to the Office of the Code Reviser for publication in the Washington - 13 State Register at least one month before the new dollar threshold is to take effect (RCW - 14 90.58.030(3)(e)).
-A list of developments, uses, and activities that are not considered substantial - 15 development is provided in SMP Chapter 7: Shoreline Administration (WAC 173-27-040(2)(a)). - 16 Significantly Degrade To cause significant ecological impact. - 17 T U - 18 Upland Generally described as the dry land area above and landward of the OHWM. - 19 Utilities Services and facilities that produce, transmit, store, process, or dispose of electric - 20 power, gas, water, stormwater, sewage, and communications. - 21 Utilities, Accessory Utilities comprised of small-scale distribution and collection facilities - 22 connected directly to development within the shoreline area.
-Examples include local power, - 23 telephone, cable, gas, water, sewer, and stormwater service lines. - 24 Utilities, Primary Utilities comprised of trunk lines or mains that serve neighborhoods, areas, - 25 and Cities.
-Examples include solid waste handling and disposal sites, water transmission lines, - 26 sewage treatment facilities and mains, power generating or transmission facilities, gas storage - 27 and transmission facilities and stormwater mains and regional facilities.
+- 1 bulkheads.
+Generally, the harder the construction measure, the greater the impact on - 2 shoreline processes, including sediment transport, geomorphology, and biological functions. - 3 Substantial Development A development of which the total cost or fair market value - 4 exceeds\$7,047 or as otherwise amended, or any development, which materially interferes with - 5 the normal public use of the water or Shorelines of the State.
+The dollar threshold established - 6 in this definition must be adjusted for inflation by the Office of Financial Management every - 7 five years, beginning July 1, 2007, based upon changes in the consumer price index during that - 8 time period.
+Consumer price index means, for a calendar year, that year's annual average - 9 consumer price index, Seattle, Washington area, for urban wage earners and clerical workers, - all items, compiled by the Bureau of Labor and Statistics, United States Department of Labor. - 11 The Office of Financial Management must calculate the new dollar threshold and transmit it to - 12 the Office of the Code Reviser for publication in the Washington State Register at least one - month before the new dollar threshold is to take effect (RCW 90.58.030(3)(e - 14 Significantly Degrade To cause significant ecological impact. - 15 T U - 16 Upland Generally described as the dry land area above and landward of the OHWM. - 17 Utilities Services and facilities that produce, transmit, store, process, or dispose of electric - power, gas, water, stormwater, sewage, and communications. - 19 Utilities, Accessory Utilities comprised of small-scale distribution and collection facilities - 20 connected directly to development within the shoreline area.
+Examples include local power, - 21 telephone, cable, gas, water, sewer, and stormwater service lines. - 22 Utilities, Primary Utilities comprised of trunk lines or mains that serve neighborhoods, areas, - and Cities.
+Examples include solid waste handling and disposal sites, water transmission lines, - 24 sewage treatment facilities and mains, power generating or transmission facilities, gas storage - 25 and transmission facilities and stormwater mains and regional facilities. - 26 V W Y Z - 27 Variance A means to grant relief from the specific bulk, dimensional or performance - 28 standards specified in the applicable SMP, but not a means to vary a shoreline use.
+Shoreline - 29 variances must be specifically approved, approved with conditions, or denied by Ecology (See - 30 WAC 173-27-170). - 31 Water-Dependent Use A use or a portion of a use, which cannot exist in any other location - 32 and is dependent on the water due to the intrinsic nature of its operations.
+Examples of water-